sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ### Step Three:

-If your the error rates of your data are poor, your data may not be useable.
+If the error rates of your data are poor, your data may not be useable.
 This pipeline cannot help correct the error rates of your samples.

 ### Step Four: Merge Paired-End Reads

 Sequences that are much longer or shorter than expected may be the result of non-specific priming.
 You can remove non-target-length sequences from your sequence table (i.e., seqtab2 <- seqtab[,nchar(colnames(seqtab)) %in% 250:256]).
 This is analogous to “cutting a band” in-silico to get amplicons of the targeted length.

 A low number of merged sequences may be the result of stringent truncation.
+Consider loosening truncation parameters.

 ### Step Five: Evaluate and Identify ASVs

 Oftentimes, large removals of chimeric reads are a result of failure to remove ambiguous nucleotide primer sequences prior to dada2 pipeline processing.
 In addition, there is a higher risk for chimeras if reads lack necessary overlap for merging.

+## Concerning SILVA

+Ensure the most recent version of SILVA is used to assign taxonomy.
+Be sure it is accessible on your system using the path you input in the assignTaxonomy() function.

 ## Concerning Issues with Installation

-The phyloseq link stated above can also be used to troubleshoot its installation.
+The phyloseq link stated above (i.e., https://www.bioconductor.org/packages/release/bioc/html/phyloseq.html) can also be used to troubleshoot its installation.
 Issues with installing packages may be attributed to the version of R Studio you are working with.
 Ensure installation of packages compatible with your system's version of R Studio.
 You may need to install newer versions of some packages for compatibility purposes.

-Ensure the most recent version of SILVA is used to assign taxonomy.
-Be sure it is accessible on your system using the path you input in the assignTaxonomy() function.

 ## Concerning Script Compatibility

 Portions of this script will need to be edited such that they can be used by your system.
-For instance, you must manually denote where your working directory is, rather than using the filler name displayed in this file.
+For instance, you must manually denote where your working directory is, rather than using the filler name from this file.
 In addition, since this script was adapted for a Mac, it may need to be altered such that it is compatible with your system.
-You may use the link below for troubleshooting purposes.
+The link below can be used for troubleshooting purposes.

 https://benjjneb.github.io/dada2/dada-installation.html